OfficeDev/outlook-dev-docs/docs/add-ins/troubleshoot-outlook-add-in-activation.md

 # Troubleshoot Outlook add-in activation

-Outlook cotextual add-in activation is based on the activation rules in the add-in manifest.
+Outlook contextual add-in activation is based on the activation rules in the add-in manifest.
 When conditions for the currently selected item satisfy the activation rules for the add-in, the host application activates and displays the add-in button in the Outlook UI (add-in selection pane for compose add-ins, add-in bar for read add-ins).
 However, if your add-in doesn't activate as you expect, you should look into the following areas for possible reasons.

 ## Is user mailbox on a version of Exchange Server that is at least Exchange 2013?